Ex-Celtic Roasts Sixers Star James Harden

-Paul Pierce has never been one to mix his words, and he stayed true to form in a recent discussion with Gilbert Arenas.
+Paul Pierce has never been one to mix his words, and he stayed true to form in a recent discussion with Gilbert Arenas on Fubo Sports Network’s “No Chill with Gilbert Arenas”.

 During the conversation, the Boston Celtics legend took aim at the Philadelphia 76ers James Harden, lamenting his failure to win a championship despite playing alongside a string of future Hall of Famers.